-The choices made during protocol design phase have fundamental implications on security, usability, and robustness of any distributed message delivery systems.
+The choices made during protocol design phase have fundamental implications on security, usability, and robustness of any distributed message delivery system.
 One such important design decision is whether to adopt a sender-push or a receiver-pull model or a combination of the two models (see Figure 1).
 In this section we discuss the implication of these design choices and make the case that the receiver-pull model can prove to be highly effective in discouraging unwanted traffic.

-A. The Sender-Push Model
+2.1 The Sender-Push Model

 In the sender-push model, the sender knows the identity of a receiver in advance and pushes the message in an asynchronous manner to the receiver.
 The receiver accepts the entire message, may choose to optionally examine the message, and then accept or discard it.
 An important aspect of sender-push model is that the entire message is received before any receiver-side processing is performed.
 A number of communication services in the Internet rely on the sender-push model.
-A prime example is Email in which the sender relies on the Simple Mail Transfer Protocol (SMTP) to push an entire email message to a passive receiver.
+A prime example is email in which the sender relies on the Simple Mail Transfer Protocol (SMTP) to push an entire email message to a passive receiver.
 Asynchronous voice messages over the telephone network (both traditional and IP based) represent another important application of the sender-push model.

-A common variation of the sender-push concept is the receiver-intent-based sender-push (RISP) model.
-The most common examples of the RISP model are the subscription-based services such as mailing lists, where users need to subscribe to the services to get content.
+A common variant of the sender-push concept is the receiver-intent-based sender-push (RISP) model.
+The most common examples of the RISP model are the subscription-based services such as mailing lists, where user subscribes to a service which subsequently pushes the data to the receiver.
+Other popular subscription-based applications of the RISP model include stock and news ticker applications and automatic software updates.
 Similarly, Instant Messaging is another application where the message itself is pushed by the sender, but the receiver can allow or disallow messages from specific users.
-Other popular applications of the RISP model include stock and news ticker applications and automatic software updates, where user subscribes to a service which subsequently pushes the data to the receiver.

 A common feature among all the above examples is that the content itself is pushed to the receiver, whereas the receiver may optionally provide minimal control feedback to the sender.
-The primary advantage of the sender-push model is that its asynchronous message delivery framework is conceptually simple and fits naturally for many useful applications such as Email and text messaging.
+The primary advantage of the sender-push model is that its asynchronous message delivery framework is conceptually simple and fits naturally for many useful applications such as email, text, and voice messaging.
 Sender initiates message transfer when the message is ready, the receiver simply waits passively for any message to arrive and accepts one when it does arrive.
 Furthermore, there is no significant storage requirement on the sender side.